Scientific papers

 Synodinos, A., Haegeman, B., Montoya, D., Sentis, A., Montoya, J.M.
 Effects of temperature and dispersal on trophic metacommunities.

 Bestion, E., Alvarez-Codesal, S., Blanchet, S. Cellamare, M., Faillace, C.A., Garreau, A., Haegeman, B., Leitao, M., Montoya, D., Richard, M., Synodinos, A.D. & Montoya, J.M.
-Fragmentation has larger effects on phytoplankton biodiversity than warming across spatial scales.
+Fragmentation has larger effects on phytoplankton biodiversity than warming across spatial scales in a mesocosm experiment.

 35. Montoya D. and De Jong M. (2023).
 Warming-induced range expansion effects on the diversity and composition of the gut microbiome: a case study with two butterflies. bioRxiv Link